sina-mobarez/mini-Mori/README.md

 for this purpose we use meilisearch for run it by docker use this command:

+docker pull getmeili/meilisearch

+docker run -d --rm \
+    --name meili-search \
+    -p 7700:7700 \
+    -e MEILI_ENV='development' \
+    -v $(pwd)/meili_data:/meili_data \
+    getmeili/meilisearch

 for load json (products.json) use this command:

 python scripts/load_products_to_meilisearch.py path_to_your/products.json

+if you have import error for run scripts use this way: export PYTHONPATH=$(pwd) (where products.json exist)

+and then run scripts